Christanne Coffey, MD

 - Administrative support

-Fellowship director will meet informally as well as formally on a quarterly basis.
+Fellowship director will meet formally during monthly Wilderness Medicine journal clubs.
 Written evaluations will be completed on a semi annual basis.
 The fellow will be evaluated on the quality of research completed and on formal research presentations.
 Successful completion of the fellowship will be ultimately determined by the fellowship director and core faculty.
 The wilderness medicine fellow will evaluate all components of the fellowship as well as core faculty.

 It is expected that all Wilderness Medicine Fellows will actively pursue research as a focus of their fellowship.
 Fellows will conceive and perform original investigations leading to presentations and publication of results.
 There are numerous research opportunities within the DEM: